 ١. Introduction and scope 3

 '

 2. Web content management processes 3

 3. Risks of poorly managed web content 3

-1 / 5
+, ,

 4. Web content management guidelines 4

-а Allocate roles and responsibilitiesldentify a web content owner and determine the approval process ∠
+ā Allocate roles and responsibilitiesldentify a web content owner and determine the approval process ∠

-b o.
+Ł o.
 Identify a web content owner and determine the approval process 5

-C Assess and manage any legal implications of web content 5
+Assess and manage any legal implications of web content 5

-C f.
+d.
 Establish testing processes 6

-е 6
+ε Assess and manage any legal implications of web content 6

-f.
-Review and remove or amend web content as necessary 7
+f Review and remove or amend web content as necessary

-g Select an appropriate business process or tool to manage content
+ξ Review and remove or amend web content as necessary